elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 {% include mix-otp-preface.html %}

-In this chapter we will learn how to keep a dynamic status within the Elixir ecosystem of immutable values.
-If you have previous programming experience outside functional programming, you may think of globally shared variables.
+In this chapter, we will learn how to keep and share state between multiple entities.
+If you have previous programming experience, you may think of globally shared variables, but the model we will learn here is quite different.
 The next chapters will generalize the concepts introduced here.

 If you have skipped the Getting Started guide or read it long ago, be sure to re-read the [Processes](/getting-started/processes.html) chapter.
 We will use it as a starting point.

 ## The trouble with state

 Elixir is an immutable language where nothing is shared by default.
-If we want to provide "variables", which can be read and modified from multiple places, we have two main options in Elixir:
+If we want to share information, which can be read and modified from multiple places, we have two main options in Elixir:

-* Processes
+* Using Processes and message passing
 * [ETS (Erlang Term Storage)](http://www.erlang.org/doc/man/ets.html)

 We covered processes in the Getting Started guide. <abbr title="Erlang Term Storage">ETS</abbr> is a new topic that we will explore in later chapters.
 When it comes to processes though, we rarely hand-roll our own, instead we use the abstractions available in Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>: